BRISKET · DONENESS GUIDE

 Pit temperature and how long it takes

 Run your smoker at a 225 to 250°F pit temperature, measured at grate level rather than off the dome gauge, which usually lies.
 At that range a whole packer brisket typically takes 12 to 18 hours depending on size, your smoker, and how long the stall drags.
 That is a wide window on purpose: never schedule a brisket to finish exactly at dinnertime.
 Give it a buffer, because a brisket that finishes early rests happily for hours.
+To turn that window into clock times for your dinner, use the brisket start time calculator.
+And if you want the whole cook mapped out on paper, the First Brisket Command Pack is a printable playbook for exactly this cook.

 Resting is not optional